 10 THINGS TO DO ON KOH LANTA, THAILAND

-I was on the island for 3 full days and rented a moped for $6 USD and spent one day cruising down the lower part of the west coast and then checked out the north and eastern sides of the island.
+I rented a moped for $6 USD and spent one day cruising down the lower part of the west coast and then checked out the north and eastern sides of the island.
 Driving a moped on Koh Lanta felt safe and the average speed was much lower than many other places in Southeast Asia.

 I have split up the things to do on Koh Lanta into an East and West section as you may want to do a road trip like I did and visit several of these spots in one day!